sunwei925/UIQA/README.md

 | I2Group | 0.788 | 0.756 | 0.598  | 0.066 | 0.046 |
 | Dominator | 0.731 | 0.712 | 0.539  | 0.072 |  0.052 |
 |ICL|0.517| 0.521|0.361| 0.136| 0.115|

+- for more results on the ECCV AIM UHD IQA challenge, please refer to the [challenge report](https://arxiv.org/abs/2409.16271).

 ## Usage
 ### Environments